 Employers may also download COVID-19 specific signage for workplaces, which cover hygiene and distancing guidelines.

-Businesses such as gyms, places of worship, and hospitality venues must also have COVID safe plans which provide advice on:
+Certain businesses such as gyms, places of worship, and hospitality venues must also have COVID safe plans which provide advice on:

 - hygiene and safety;